 Depending on where you'd like to travel, you may be able to save money by going on an organized tour or cruise, particularly if you can book many months in advance and take advantage of early-bird discounts.
 Some tour operators offer two-for-one deals or airfare discounts if you book a year or more before your departure date.
 Others offer last-minute discounts to spur-of-the-moment travelers.

-If saving for a tour is a true hardship, consider applying for a Road Scholar scholarship; Road Scholar, formerly Elderhostel, is a non-profit organization that offers educational travel opportunities for adults.
+If saving for a tour is a genuine hardship, consider applying for a Road Scholar scholarship; Road Scholar, formerly Elderhostel, is a non-profit organization that offers educational travel opportunities for adults.

 Discounts and Deals